C Corporation: Everything You Need to Know

 Taxation is the main drawback of C corporation status.
 Revenue is taxed twice; both at the company level and shareholder earnings.
 Filing Articles of Incorporation can also be costly.
 A C corporation is more expensive to start, and fees are generally a requirement by states in which they operate.

 Regulations and formalities associated with C corporation status create the conditions for reporting.
 Compliance with government oversight and standards generally requires additional time and resources than are demanded of other entities.
-Tax rules are also more complex, and legal costs to protect a company against losses is common.
+Tax rules are also more complex, and legal costs to protect a company against losses are common.
 Distinct from S corporation, “S Corp” entities, shareholders are unable to deduct expenses and losses on their individual income tax returns.

 C Corporation vs. S Corporation